mateors/lexer/README.md

 > Parsing is one of the most well-understood branches of `computer science` and really smart people have already invested a lot of time into the problems of parsing.
 The results of their work are CFG, `BNF`, `EBNF`, `parser generators` and advanced parsing techniques used in them.
 Why shouldn't you take advantage of that?

 ### Writing your own parser is not a waste of time rather immensely valuable.
-We are here to learn, we want to understand how parsers work.
-And it’s my opinion that the best way to do that is by getting our hands dirty and writing a parser ourselves.
-Also, I think it’s immense fun.
+We are here to learn, we want to understand `how parsers work`.
+And it's my opinion that `the best way to do that is by getting our hands dirty` and `writing a parser ourselves`.
+Also, I think it's immense fun.

-## Why its important?
+## Why it is important?
-Without a compiler or an interpreter a programming language is nothing more than an idea or a specification.
+Without a [compiler](https://github.com/mateors/compiler) or an `interpreter` a programming language is nothing more than an idea or a specification.

 ## Terminology